10 Most Famous Japanese Painting Masterpieces

 Katsushika Hokusai - The Dream of the Fisherman's Wife

 One of the most recognizable Japanese paintings is The Dream of the Fisherman’s Wife.
 It was executed in 1814 by famous artist Hokusai.
 If we follow strict definitions, this amazing Hokusai’s piece could not be considered as a painting, since it’s a woodcut design of the ukiyo-e genre from the book Kinoe no Komatsu, which is a three-volume book of shunga erotica.
 The composition depicts a young ama diver entwined sexually with a pair of octopuses.
-This image was quite influential in the 19th and 20th Century.
+This Japanese painting was quite influential in the 19th and 20th Century.
 The work has influenced later artists such as Félicien Rops, Auguste Rodin, Louis Aucoc, Fernand Khnopff, and Pablo Picasso.

 Tomioka Tessai - Abe-no-Nakamaro Writing Nostalgic Poem While Moon-viewing

 Tomioka Tessai is a pseudonym for a famous Japanese artist and calligrapher.
 He is regarded as the last major artist in the Bunjinga tradition and one of the first major artists of the Nihonga style.
 Bunjinga tradition was s a school of Japanese painting which flourished in the late Edo period among artists who considered themselves literati, or intellectuals.
-Each of these artists, including Tessai developed their own style and technique, but all of them were great admirers of Chinese art and culture.
+Each of these Japanese artists, including Tessai developed their own style and technique, but all of them were great admirers of Chinese art and culture.

 Fujishima Takeji - Sunrise over the Eastern Sea